Zum Inhalt

 widgets

-Add a new authentication configuration.
-Parameters need to be adjusted to the OAuth2 server setup:
+Add a new authentication configuration and adjust parameters to match your OAuth2 server setup:

 widgets